vrde/tablette/README.md

 Why
 ===

-The purpose of the module is to create JSON data starting from a database cursor.
+The purpose of the module is to make it easy to create JSON data starting from a database cursor.
 Yes.
 A database cursor, do you remember that? :)

 How it works